Contamination control is a constant challenge in cleanrooms.

 Guidance for cleaning and disinfection frequency

-The frequency of cleaning and disinfection will vary significantly between different facilities.
+The frequency of cleaning and disinfection will vary significantly between different facilities and Contamination Control Strategies (CCS).
 However, in all cases, they must be carefully determined, validated and continually assessed.

 These general principles about cleaning frequency apply: